-First eye - If this is the first eye you have had cataract surgery on we will give you a follow up appointment in the outpatient eye clinic for a doctor or specialist nurse to check your eye.
-The doctor or nurse will tell you when you will need to see your optician.
+First eye - If this is the first eye you have had cataract surgery on we will give you a follow up appointment in the outpatient eye clinic for a doctor, specialist nurse or optician in their practice to check your eye.
+They will tell you when you will need to see your optician.